giorgioDaniele/Net-Troubleshooting-Labs/lab_1/essay.md

 # Advanced quora on duplicated addresses

-Configure the LAN so that there are two hosts with the same IP address, H1, H1', H2.
-So, H1 and H2 share `10.0.1.1/25` while H2 still has `10.0.1.3/25`.
+Configure the LAN so that there are two hosts with the same IP address.
+Let's say H1 and H2 have `10.0.1.1/25`, while H3 still has `10.0.1.3/25`.

-#### H1
+#### H1 setup
 [comment]: <> (image = 2.png)
 <p align="center">
   <img src="img/2.png">
 </p>

-#### H1' (after being H2)
+#### H2 setup
 [comment]: <> (image = 11.png)
 <p align="center">
   <img src="img/11.png">
 </p>

-#### H2 (after being H3)
+#### H3 setup
 [comment]: <> (image = 4.png)
 <p align="center">
   <img src="img/4.png">
 </p>

-### _What happens when H2 pings H1?
-Check the arp tables of H1, H1’, and H2_
+### _What happens when H3 pings `10.0.1.1/25`, that is a duplicatd IP address in the LAN?
+Check the ARP tables of H1, H2, and H3_.

-Assuming that H2 doesn't know the MAC addess which is associated to `10.0.1.1/25`, H2 sends an ARP request.
-Both H1 and H1' replies, but just the first incoming reply is stored in the ARP table of H2.
-Therefore, there is a kind of race condition, and the result is not deterministic: it depends on network latency.
+If two hosts are using the same IP address, then sooner or later one host or the other will broadcast an ARP Request.
+The result is an __ARP collision__, that is when two or more computers are responding to an ARP request with different answers: in other words, it is one IP address with two MACs.

+When H3 looks for the MAC address of `10.0.1.1/25`, both H1 and H2 reply.
+H3 gets the messages, but just the first one is cached.
+After receiving an ARP Response for a specific IP address, the host that made the ARP Request ignores what it is following because the it has already obtained the desired association and does not need to update it until the ARP cache expires.

-#### H2 (after being H3) ARP table
+#### H3 ARP table
 [comment]: <> (image = 12.png)
 <p align="center">
   <img src="img/12.png">
 </p>

-The MAC address `52:54:00:37:32:1d` is H1'.
+H3 relies on the MAC address `52:54:00:37:32:1d`, that is H2, while loses the race.

-### _What happens when H1 and H1’ starts pinging H2 at the same time?_
+### _What happens when H1 and H2 starts pinging H3 at the same time?_

+Since H1 and H2 don't know the MAC address associated to `10.0.1.3/25`, they broadcast an ARP Request.
+H3 may receive the request coming from either H1 or H2 first.
+Therefore, H3 replies just the quickest one as before.

 # Advanced quora on wrong network netmask